Blog

 Apr 5, 2017

 Nurses enter the medical field determined to make a difference in people’s lives, yet how they do it depends on their own unique knowledge, strengths, and personality.
 Just like a pair of scrubs, there is no single nursing role that fits everybody.
-Some people thrive in the frenzy of an ICU.
-Others need a different vantage point to affect abiding changes such as education or management.

 1.)
 You Want to Offer End-to-End Care

 An acute care nurse provides an important lifeline in emergencies.
 Remediation of serious injuries, illnesses, and infections depends on a nurse’s action in the ICU.
 Yet once the immediate threat is relieved, what happens to the patient?
-Your ability to affect their ongoing health and wellness stops the moment they leave your unit – unless you are a case manager.
+Your ability to affect their ongoing health and wellness stops the moment they leave your unit – unless you are an RN case manager.

 Becoming a case manager expands your influence on a patient’s comprehensive health.
 You take charge of end-to-end treatment.
 The case manager works with healthcare payers to evaluate the scope of treatment and coordinate care options.
 Your role is on par with that of a coach.
 You evaluate and coordinate visits, treatments, medication, and overall care to prevent devastating fallout all the while motivating your patient to take an active role in their health.

 Consider this.
 One in five Americans with chronic conditions are prescribed medication that worsens their condition or clashes with another prescription.
 This leads to costly ER visits or much worse.
-A case manager makes the judgement call to avoid those types of errors, mitigating the chance that harmful mistakes aggravate a patient’s health.
+An RN case manager makes the judgement call to avoid those types of errors, mitigating the chance that harmful mistakes aggravate a patient’s health.

 2.)
 You Love to Educate People